Krille945/Image-sequencer-for-NCORR/README.md

 # Image-sequencer-for-NCORR
-This is a image sequencer made for preparing data to be used in NCORR, which is a program that allows one to measure the two dimensional strain of an object using image correlation, created by Justin BLaber.
+This is a image sequencer made for preparing data to be used in NCORR, which is a program that allows one to measure the two dimensional strain of an object using image correlation, created by Justin Blaber.

 https://github.com/justinblaber/ncorr_2D_matlab